Quick answer

 - Use a UK registered office

-When a virtual office might not be enough
+When a virtual office may not be sufficient

-For most digital-first businesses, a virtual office is sufficient.
+For most digital-first companies, however, a compliant registered office setup is sufficient.

 - The jurisdiction matches incorporation